Ouro

 • Price (if monetized)

-Choosing the right team for an asset helps track a team's activity and make sure the right people find the right assets.
+Choosing the right team keeps activity grouped and helps the right people find the work.

 Files

 Files are the most basic asset on Ouro.
-Just like the files on your computer, any file is fair game.
-Many files types have rich visualizations on the web platform.
+Any file is fair game, and many file types have rich visualizations on the web platform.

 Create a file